spring-rs/spring-rs/spring/Log-Plugin.md

 file = { enabled = true } # Whether to write logs to files, which is not enabled by default
 ```

+> The [time_pattern](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/fmt/time/index.html) here is implemented using [chrono](https://docs.rs/chrono).
+If you need to customize it, you can refer to [chrono's formatting syntax](https://docs.rs/chrono/latest/chrono/format/strftime/index.html).

 You can also configure the log file in more detail
 ```toml
 [logger.file]